Former state Sen. J.J. Dossett takes on municipal government role for Owasso

-The City of Owasso announced that it will hire J.J.
-Dossett to the position of assistant to the city manager.
+The city of Owasso announced that it will hire J.J.
+Dossett as assistant to the city manager.

 He will serve as staff liaison for the Capital Improvement Committee and public information officer for internal and external communications, as well as provide support on legislative policy analysis.